Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 5) Development environment software
 * Education:

--  Bachelor's degree (48% of the respondents)
+-Bachelor's degree (48% of the respondents)

--  Doctoral Degree (33% of the respondents)
+-Doctoral Degree (33% of the respondents)

--  Master's Degree (10% of the respondents)
+-Master's Degree (10% of the respondents)
 * Wages: The median wages in 2019 were $44.88 hourly and $93,360
 * Top industry:

--  Manufacturing (56% employed in this sector)
+-Manufacturing (56% employed in this sector)

--  Professional, Scientific and technical services (23% employed in these sectors)
+-Professional, Scientific and technical services (23% employed in these sectors)

--  Others (21% employed in these sectors)
+-Others (21% employed in these sectors)

 ### Operators